osuosl/timesync-node/docs/source/design/draft_api.rst

 The response body upon success will be empty.

-Upon an error, it will return a 404, with an Object Not Found error.
+Upon an error, it will return an Object Not Found error with a 404 status code.

 .. code:: json